fslaborg/zzarchive-FsLab/README.md

 FsLab is a curated set of templates, libraries and scripts-as-journals support for doing data science with F#.

 See https://fslab.org for getting started.
+One way is as follows:

     dotnet new -i FsLab.Templates
-    dotnet new fslab-journal -lang F# experiment1
+    dotnet new fslab-journal -lang F# -n experiment1 cd experiment1
-    cd experiment1
     build html
     build run